Migrating from .NET Framework to .NET 10: An AI-Assisted Approach with Claude Code

 builder.Services.AddScoped<IOrderService, OrderService>();

-Claude Code handles this translation reliably when the CLAUDE.md specifies the DI convention.
-The main decision for humans: whether to stick with the third-party container (Autofac has a .NET 10 integration) or migrate to built-in DI.
-For most applications, built-in DI is sufficient and reduces a dependency.
+Claude Code handles this reliably when AGENTS.md specifies the DI convention.
+The decision for humans: whether to stay with the third-party container (Autofac has a .NET 10 integration) or migrate to built-in DI.
+For most applications, built-in DI is sufficient and removes a dependency.

 {